State of GenAI Data Readiness in 2024 - Survey results are in!

 • Synthetic data operations

-The generation of synthetic data is just one step in the synthetic data lifecycle.
+The generation of artificial data is just one step in the synthetic data lifecycle.
 Data teams are now seeking methods and solutions to manage and automate the entire synthetic data lifecycle.

 • Improved data quality, accuracy, and reliability